Mehak-metacrafter/ETH-AVAX-PROOF-Assesment/README.md

-# MyToken - Simple Solidity Smart Contract
+# Simple Solidity Smart Contract

 This is a simple Solidity smart contract for managing ownership..